Last update: February 2025

 C is a bit tricky, but you can see that it’s the 1 face by looking at the side of the x: Since x is on the left side of the niche, the upper base must be 1.
 If the 5 was on the upper base, x would have been to the right.
 C=1.

 Figure Folding requires methodical work, attention to detail, and an understanding of 3D figures.
-In the second example, it can be seen that while there are some 3D components overlapping, the shape that connects them is unique – and, therefore, could be easily tracked.
-After finding the first piece, the other pieces are more easily found.
-You can find many examples that will help you create a methodical workflow and a better understanding of how to approach these spatial questions in our All-Inclusive TSA CBT PrepPack.
+In the second example, while some 3D components overlap, the shape that connects them is unique, making it easier to track.
+Developing a methodical workflow will improve your accuracy.
+Find many examples in our All-Inclusive TSA CBT PrepPack.

-In the Shapes Match questions, you are given a target shape and must quickly identify the matching shape from a series of other shapes.
+In Shape Match questions, you are given a target shape and must quickly identify the matching shape from a series of other shapes.
 The matching shape may be rotated or scaled, adding to the complexity.
-On the actual test, time counts forward.
+On the actual TSA CBT exam, time counts forward.
 While there's no time limit, answering quickly can improve your score.

 Here is an example, take a look and try to identify the matching figure as fast as you can: